The Dynamic and Distributed Information Systems Group at the University of Zurich (Switzerland) is inviting applications for a

 - excellent command of English; German is a plus but not required

-If you fit the profile, are able to work in a team, like challenging tasks, and are passionate about research then we would love to hear from you.
-To apply for one of the positions, please send a detailed curriculum vitae, all grade transcripts, selected publications (if available), a list of at least three references, and your BSc/MSc theses in one PDF file by email to
+If you fit the profile, are a good team player, like challenging tasks, and are passionate about research then we would love to hear from you.
+To apply for the above position, please send us a detailed curriculum vitae, all grade transcripts, selected publications (if available), a list of at least three references, and your BSc/MSc theses as PDF using the application form.

 The University of Zurich is committed to enhancing the number of women in scientific positions and, therefore, particularly invites women to apply.
 Women who are as qualified for the position in question as male applicants will be given priority.